Courses on Synchrotron Radiation

 School on Neutron and X-ray Scattering

-The twelfth annual National Neutron and X-ray Scattering School will be held from August 10-24, 2013 at Argonne and Oak Ridge National Labs.
-This school provides graduate students with a comprehensive education on the potential uses of the neutron and x-ray facilities in the United States.
-Lectures, presented by researchers from academia, industry, and national laboratories, will include basic tutorials on the principles of scattering theory and the characteristics of neutron and synchrotron radiation sources, as well as specialized talks on the application of specific scattering techniques to a variety of scientific disciplines.
-As part of the school, students will receive a hands-on experience in using neutron and synchrotron sources by conduct short experiments at Argonne's Advanced Photon Source and Oak Ridge's Spallation Neutron Source and High Flux Isotope Reactor facilities.
-Students will spend approximately one week at each facility.
-Students interested in attending should submit an application at http://www.dep.anl.gov/nx by April 8, 2013.
+The Sixteenth annual National Neutron and X-ray Scattering School will be held from June 14-28, 2014 at Argonne and Oak Ridge National Labs.
+The main purpose of the National School on Neutron and X-ray Scattering is to educate graduate students on the utilization of major neutron and x-ray facilities.
+Lectures, presented by researchers from academia, industry, and national laboratories, will include basic tutorials on the principles of scattering theory and the characteristics of the sources, as well as seminars on the application of scattering methods to a variety of scientific subjects.
+Students will conduct short experiments at Argonne's Advanced Photon Source and Oak Ridge's Spallation Neutron Source and High Flux Isotope Reactor facilities to provide hands-on experience for using neutron and synchrotron sources.
+Students interested in attending should submit an application at http://www.dep.anl.gov/nx by Monday, March 10, 2014.

 Nordic Summer School